Iowa Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Iowa

-Iowa lets both the landlord or tenant terminate a month-to-month lease with at least 30 days of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Iowa lets both the landlord or tenant end a month-to-month lease with at least 30 days of advance notice.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 Iowa requires written notice to end a month-to-month lease.
-Delivery must generally be either hand-delivered to the party in question, or mailed with a signed receipt of delivery by a competent person at the address of record.
+Delivery must generally be either hand-delivered to the party in question, or mailed to the address of record.
+If mailed, notice isn’t counted as delivered without a signed delivery receipt from a competent person on the property.

 Required Notice To Raise the Rent on a Iowa Month-to-Month Lease